Hazot/dotfiles/README.md

 The ``manjaro`` branch already has a ``manjaro-zsh-config`` file with default stuff not present in ``.zshrc``.

 The ``arch`` branch will be coming soon.

+---
+The branches have diferent paths, package managers, etc. but try to emulate the same config accross systems.

 ## Requirements